Aembit/terraform-provider-aembit/docs/resources/trust_provider.md

 Optional:

 - `account_id` (String) The ID of the AWS account that launched the instance.
+- `account_ids` (Set of String) The set of accepted AWS account IDs which are hosting the Client Workloads.
+Used only for cases where multiple AWS account IDs can be matched.
 - `architecture` (String) The architecture of the AMI used to launch the instance (i386 | x86_64 | arm64).
 - `availability_zone` (String) The Availability Zone in which the instance is running.
+- `availability_zones` (Set of String) The set of accepted AWS Availability Zones which are hosting the Client Workloads.
+Used only for cases where multiple AWS Availability Zones can be matched.
 - `billing_products` (String) The billing products of the instance.
 - `certificate` (String) PEM Certificate to be used for Signature verification.
 - `image_id` (String) The ID of the AMI used to launch the instance.
 - `instance_id` (String) The ID of the instance.
+- `instance_ids` (Set of String) The set of accepted AWS Instance IDs which are hosting the Client Workloads.
+Used only for cases where multiple AWS Instance IDs can be matched.
 - `instance_type` (String) The instance type of the instance.
+- `instance_types` (Set of String) The set of accepted AWS Instance types which are hosting the Client Workloads.
+Used only for cases where multiple AWS Instance types can be matched.
 - `kernel_id` (String) The ID of the kernel associated with the instance, if applicable.
 - `marketplace_product_codes` (String) The AWS Marketplace product code of the AMI used to launch the instance.
 - `pending_time` (String) The date and time that the instance was launched.
 - `private_ip` (String) The private IPv4 address of the instance.
 - `ramdisk_id` (String) The ID of the RAM disk associated with the instance, if applicable.
 - `region` (String) The Region in which the instance is running.
+- `regions` (Set of String) The set of accepted AWS Regions which are hosting the Client Workloads.
+Used only for cases where multiple AWS Regions can be matched.
 - `version` (String) The version of the instance identity document format.